loreii/heisenberg-programing/README.md

   }
 ```
 ## 3.Conclusion
- A smart way to loose time if yuo are not handling with quantum cryptography but with some REST services,
+ A smart way to loose time if you are not handling with quantum cryptography but with some REST services,
  this project is a joke if you have some doubts.